Arthurdoar/TMO-Utility/README.md

-If meets with the format, and the regex matches the `HexID`, the window location will be redirected to `https://lectortmo.com/viewer/(HexID)/<current configuration ...>` Click on the "Cascade" button
+If meets with the format, and the regex matches the `HexID`, the window location will be redirected to `https://lectortmo.com/viewer/(HexID)/<current configuration ...>` You need to click on the "Cascade" button.